Roberto Lippi

 Roberto Lippi (17 October 1926 – 31 October 2011) was a racing driver from Italy.
-He participated in 3 Formula One World Championship Grands Prix, all of them in Italy, debuting on 10 September 1961.
-He started only one of these races, and scored no championship points.
+He was the inaugural champion of the Campionato Italiano for Formula Junior cars in 1958, and participated in three Formula One World Championship Grands Prix, all at Monza in a privateer De Tomaso, from 1961 to 1963.
+He qualified only for the first of these, and scored no championship points.